ly3106/Point-GNN-TF2/README.md

-# Point-GNN
+# Point-GNN-TF2

+This repository is modified from [Point-GNN](https://github.com/WeijingShi/Point-GNN) to enable running in TensorFlow2.x.
+[Here](https://blog.csdn.net/ly869915532/article/details/133172691) is the update tutorial.

-This repository contains a reference implementation of our [Point-GNN: Graph Neural Network for 3D Object Detection in a Point Cloud](http://openaccess.thecvf.com/content_CVPR_2020/papers/Shi_Point-GNN_Graph_Neural_Network_for_3D_Object_Detection_in_a_CVPR_2020_paper.pdf), CVPR 2020.
+This repository contains a reference implementation of [Point-GNN: Graph Neural Network for 3D Object Detection in a Point Cloud](http://openaccess.thecvf.com/content_CVPR_2020/papers/Shi_Point-GNN_Graph_Neural_Network_for_3D_Object_Detection_in_a_CVPR_2020_paper.pdf), CVPR 2020.

-If you find this code useful in your research, please consider citing our work:
+If you find this code useful in your research, please consider citing the work:
 ```
 @InProceedings{Point-GNN,
 author = {Shi, Weijing and Rajkumar, Ragunathan (Raj)},